Top 10 California Spring Break Destinations for 2026

 Packing for California can be a breeze if you know what to expect.
 The state’s diverse climates and landscapes mean you’ll want to be prepared for everything from coastal coolness to inland warmth.
 Packing smart is essential to enjoy your trip to the fullest.

 Backpack or suitcase: Whether you go for a backpack or a suitcase is entirely up to your travel style.
-I personally love my Osprey Farpoint backpack because it’s so comfortable and easy to carry (check it on official website or on Amazon).
+I personally love my Osprey Farpoint backpack because it’s so comfortable and easy to carry (check it on the official website or on Amazon).

 But if suitcases are more your thing, you might want to check out this Samsonite, which comes in a variety of sizes and sets, or another option that also offers different sizes to suit your needs.